jamesread/AmberKube/README.md

-# kubernetes-homelab
+# AmberKubee

-A low hardware overhead, high-quality foundation for a Kubernetes homelab.
-Friendly forkable foundation.
+A simple, little Kubernetes distribution, design for low hardware overhead.

+**WARNING**: This project was started to understand **just how hard it is to truely maintain** your own Kubernetes-based platform.
+It is an ongoing experiment from [James Read](https://jread.com), where he uses it for his various kubernetes clusters in a self hosted setup.
+[Read more about James' self hosting here](https://blog.jread.com/posts/my-selfhosted-private-enterprise/).

 ## Design goal: low hardware overhead

 * Target is a single x86 VM, 4Gb/RAM, but can be scaled.
 * Emphasis on using as few projects as is practical, with low resource usage.
 * Targets full Fedora (not container distros like CoreOS or Talos), because it's easy to setup, manage snd debug.
 It's also readily available on many cloud providers.
 * Helm, because of zero overhead post-install, even though it sucks for Day2.

 ## Design goal: high quality

 * Lots of static linting: precommit, yamlfix, etc.
 * Initial deploy via ansible.
 * CI and aggressive testing via GitHub actions.
 * CD via Flux.
 * Use well established mature projects.
 * Well documented via Mkdocs.
 * Uses Semver, with the major version tracking Fedora.

-## Design goal: friendly forkable foundation.

-* Should be easy to fork, allowing more specialized homelabs to be built on top.
-* Should be friendly to forks, allowing them to merge updates easily, with low risk of conflicts.
-* This project should be a foundation for building more specialised environments - for security, or developers.

 ## Anti design goals